One of the worst feelings for a pet owner is knowing that your beloved four-legged companion is in pain but not knowing exactly what to do for them.

 Tramadol for Dogs: A Final Thought

-There are times where conventional drugs such as tramadol are necessary and we certainly do not want to take away from the incredible importance of modern day medicine.
+There are times when conventional drugs such as tramadol are necessary, and we certainly do not want to take away from the incredible importance and benefits of modern-day medicine.

 However, with that being said, we firmly believe that pet parents must understand the associated risks involved before beginning treatment with conventional drugs.
-Furthermore, knowing that there are all-natural alternatives to not only treat but prevent ailments is something that we can all stand behind.
+Furthermore, knowing that there are all-natural alternatives to not only treat, but also prevent ailments is something that we can all stand behind.

-When all is said and done, we encourage our readers to know their options and ask questions as they arise.
-Knowledge is power.
-We sincerely hope your dog feels better soon.
+When all is said and done, we encourage you to know your options and ask questions as they arise.
+Knowledge is power!
+We sincerely hope that your dog feels better soon.